It Keeps Getting Better!

 Life Insurance Approvals for Type 1 Diabetes: The Past

-A few years ago I wrote about how there seemed to be a roadblock for life insurance approvals for adults with juvenile onset diabetes in two areas.
+In the past I wrote about how there seemed to be a roadblock for life insurance approvals for adults with juvenile onset diabetes in two areas.
 The first was that virtually all companies didn’t want to consider anyone that was diagnosed prior to age 5.
 The other was current age needed to be 30 or over.
 This became bold letter print clear when I was working with a client who was a poster child (adult) for type 1 diabetes.
 They were healthy in all aspects including the daily maintenance of their diabetes.
 They were compliant with treatment since diagnosis (of course thanks to their parents in the early years).
 With A1c’s that ran between 6.5 and 6.8 and absolutely no collateral health issues, I was dismayed when I couldn’t find any companies that would quote because her age of onset was 4.

 This made no sense to me since the same client with a diagnosis on their 5th birthday would have had several good offers.
 I went a little crazy over the lack of logic to that line in the sand and finally got an underwriter who said she would make an exception as long as everything else proved out as I had presented it.
 It did and she was approved for life insurance, but the underwriter made it clear that it was an exception, as in don’t ask again at least for a while.